Conserving western (boreal) toads - Species Protection Account

 • Populations in northern Utah appear to be more resistant to a widespread fungus-caused disease than some other populations, and they have persisted in spite of the fungus.

-If you see a boreal toad in the wild, please enter your information online in iNaturalist or email details about the sighting (e.g., location, date and GPS coordinates, if possible) to This email address is being protected from spambots.
+If you see a western toad in the wild, please enter your information online in iNaturalist or email details about the sighting (e.g., location, date and GPS coordinates, if possible) to This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 Quick links